Bobby Iwuchukwu: Professional career

 At Purdue's Pro Day in March 2006, Iwuchukwu ran the 40-yard dash in 4.49 and 4.51 seconds.
 He also had a 35-inch vertical jump, 4.30 short shuttle, 11.81 long shuttle, 7.11 three-cone drill and 26 bench presses.

-2006

-After going undrafted in the 2006 NFL Draft, Iwuchukwu signed a contract with the New Orleans Saints as an undrafted free agent on May 1.
+After going undrafted in the 2006 NFL draft, Iwuchukwu signed a contract with the New Orleans Saints as an undrafted free agent on May 1.
 He was waived by the team on August 2, then signed by the San Francisco 49ers a week later when linebacker Andre Torrey tore his ACL.

 Iwuchukwu attended training camp with the 49ers but was released during final cutdowns on September 2.
 He was added to the team's practice squad the following day, but released some time later.
-He was subsequently was signed to the Ravens practice squad, though was not re-signed after the team's playoff loss to the Indianapolis Colts.
+He was subsequently signed to the Ravens practice squad, though was not re-signed after the team's playoff loss to the Indianapolis Colts.

-2007

 On February 6, 2007, Iwuchukwu signed a future contract with the Miami Dolphins.
 He was subsequently released on May 1.

-Family

-Has a youngest sister, Jacque Iwuchukwu (born October 18, 1984), who is a four-time Southland Conference-winning triple jumper.
-She is an alumnus of Texas State University.